 In progress, preparing to release my Rotating Cube #21.

-Designed for potatoes: actually intended to run at 60 fps on Raspberry Pi 2 or Core 2 Duo 1.6Ghz with a matching video card.
-Let's not talk about image quality in such conditions.
+Epic scalability: actually intended to run at 60 fps on Raspberry Pi 2 or Core 2 Duo 1.6Ghz with a matching video card, while able to strain a modern system for a marginal image quality boost.

 Rapid game saving.
 Estimated time is 50 milliseconds or less on modern hardware.
 Allows for auto-saving every minute without noticeable impact.